ipb-halle/k8sTicket/docs/Documentation.md

 `ipb-halle.de/k8sticket.deployment.tickets.spare: "2"`

 The number of tickets that are scaled for additional users in advance. k8sTicket will scale as many Pods as needed for this number of unoccupied tickets until `ipb-halle.de/k8sticket.deployment.pods.max` is reached.
 This option is notably useful if your Pods need a long time for getting available.

+`ipb-halle.de/k8sticket.ingress.dns: "true"`

+This annotation changes k8sTicket's rewrite strategy.
+By default applications are served at your.domain/name_of_your_service/podname/uid/.
+This works fine for applications with relative paths.
+Applications that generate absolute paths in the backend, won't work with the default rewrite strategy.
+For serving those applications, we developed an alternative approach by using DNS subdomains.
+When setting this annotation to "true", the application will be run at podname.uid.your.domain/name_of_your_service (it is necessary to set options in the application to run at /name_of_your_service - this configuration depends on your application).
+Your ingress must accept wildcards for DNS subdomains.

+Default: "false"

+Note: uid is an internal user-id and required to server more than one ticket to the same browser when `ipb-halle.de/k8sticket.deployment.tickets.max` is more than one.

 ##### Pods (PodTemplate of the Deployment):